Queen Elizabeth National Park – Uganda

 Tucked beneath the shady canopy of the Maramagambo Forest is the “Bat Cave”.
 The cave has a viewing room built through funding from the CDC in which visitors can observe the bats as well as the pythons that live alongside them.

-For a more cultural cave experience, how about a trip to the historic cave at Nyanz’ibiri community, where a local guide will explain to you how it was once used for offering sacrifices and cleansing misfortune and as a hiding place during Uganda’s rule by Idi Amin.
+For a more cultural cave experience, how about a trip to the historic cave at Nyanz’ibiri community, where a local guide will explain to you how it was once used for offering sacrifices and cleansing misfortune and as a hiding place during Uganda’s rule by Idi Amin?

 6. Visit the crater lakes